AllGray/AllGray.github.io/source/index.html.md

 Then apply some solder to the speaker’s contacts and solder the wires to the speaker and to the pads labeled “SPEAKER” on the PCB.

-**Important:** You don’t have to care about the polarity on this one, the speakers that are included are not polarized.
+<aside class="warning">You don’t have to care about the polarity on this one, the speakers that are included are not polarized</aside>

 Take a look at the picture to see where the actual soldering points of the speaker are.